fireship-io/fireship.io/hugo/content/courses/git/_index.md

 - 👨‍🎤 Get Good at Git & GitHub
 - 🦾 Boost Programming Productivity
-- 📰 Be More Prepared of for Software Engineer Interview
+- 📰 Be Prepared for Software Engineer Interviews
-- ⚔️ Fix common issues like Merge Conflict
+- ⚔️ Fix common issues like Merge Conflicts
 - 🤝 Contribute to Open-Source Projects
 - 🔥 Use VS Code like a Pro
-- 🕹️ Git is used in DevOps (GitHub Actions)
+- 🕹️ Use Git for DevOps wit GitHub Actions

 ## 🤔 Is this Course Right for Me?